Scope 3 emissions — indirect emissions across an entity's value chain — represent the most technically challenging aspect of UK SRS S2 implementation.

 Implementation planning

-Given the comply-or-explain timeline and the complexity of value chain data collection, entities should begin Scope 3 preparation well ahead of the 2028 effective date:
+Given the comply-or-explain timeline and the complexity of value chain data collection, entities should begin Scope 3 preparation well ahead of accounting periods beginning 1 January 2028:

 12-18 months before effective date: Materiality assessment, supplier engagement strategy, technology platform selection